 Tribal casinos around the United States, even in states where online sports betting is legal, currently don’t offer online wagering.
 A federal tribal gaming bill could change that.

 While the state of California is in the very early stages of potentially legalizing sports betting, the existence of H.R.
 5502 adds an interesting wrinkle.
-If the proposed bill becomes law, it could give Golden State tribal casinos new leverage.
+If the proposed bill becomes law, it could give California tribal casinos new leverage.